 Chris immediately invited another crew to review the shower.
 We negotiated a price to finish tiling, grout, and door installation.
 They were finished in a week.

-Most importantly: by the 3rd week of May, the shower was functional, which meant we were ready to move in.
-So we did.
+However, by the 3rd week of May, the shower was functional, which meant we were ready to move in, and we did.

 Relinquishing the keys to the old yellow rental dome was one of the best feelings in the world.
 Peace out, domie.